Frequently Asked Questions

 The Midwestern location—on the north-eastern edge of the Midwest—is yet another distinctive quality of the Ashland MFA Program.
 While our student body has a foundation in Ohio, there are students in the program from most regions of the United States.
 Our students currently come from 19 different states.
 We have drawn 43 percent of current and past students from Ohio and 57 percent from New York, Michigan, Pennsylvania, Kentucky, West Virginia, Florida, California, Texas, New Mexico, Washington, Colorado, North Carolina, Montana, Nevada, Georgia, Virginia, New Jersey, Idaho, Iowa, Illinois, Utah, Tennessee and Louisiana.
 Ashland MFA faculty mentors also come from many different states—Arizona, California, Florida, Washington, Colorado, and Wisconsin.

 All Ashland faculty mentors have published books with respected presses, most faculty have won prestigious book awards, and many have published in multiple genres.
 Though we care about these sorts of professional accomplishments, we care even more about hiring deeply committed teachers.
 We look for faculty mentors who believe in students' work, in championing their growth, and in fostering a strong community within the classrooms.
-We look for faculty who care deeply for their students, while at the same time providing students with ample rigor that challenges them to become better and better writers and thinkers.
+We look for faculty who care deeply for their students, while at the same time providing students with ample rigor that challenges them to become stronger writers and thinkers.

 To understand the sensibilities of their mentors students should read books by the faculty.
 They should also work with as many faculty mentors as possible and only then choose a thesis advisor.
 Students benefit from being exposed to a range faculty mentors.
 After working with multiple faculty mentors, students will be better informed in choosing thesis advisors who might provide the most useful critical feedback during the thesis semester.